Data-and-Trust-Alliance/DPS/specification.md

   - The dataset lineage, original sources, and PETs allowed ProForma to quickly gauge the level of pre-processing necessary to comply with data privacy requirements.
   - The data collection, processing and storage information further helped meet data privacy requirements and mitigate legal and reputational risks associated with GDPR and the EU AI Act.

-#### USe-Case 4: Enhancing global logistics efficiency through AI-driven tariff harmonization
+## Use-Case 4: Enhancing global logistics efficiency through AI-driven tariff harmonization

 Managing data to refine AI systems for accurately predicting tariff costs across countries and categories